andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 8/6/14: Fixed Graph generating the different graph upon hitting generate twice

 8/7/14: Fixed Mathematical Error that caused incorrect slice height generation

+8/8/14: Improved a Math equation.
+Turns out dividing totalMagnitude by 4 yields slightly more accurate
+		values than adding all the vector components of all the faces of a polygon-sphere, whilst kind of avoiding Trignometry and complex loops (Andy is very proud of figuring this simplification)